For those interested, I’ll be giving the following talks in the upcoming months:

 Paul Mags will be presenting a presentation on how to thru-hike a long trail or route.
 Through photos, stories, looking at various types of gear, and discussing what resources are available, Paul will help an interested backpacker prepare for their extended backpacking journey.
 Specific examples of discussed thru-hikes will include the 165-mile long Collegiate Loop, the 500-mile long Colorado Trail, and the 3000-mile long Continental Divide Trail.

 I am very honored to give another presentation on my Utah walk.
-This time at one of the premier museums on Ancient Puebloan culture in the West.
+This time at one of the premier museums on Ancestral Puebloan culture in the West.
 If you get a chance, check out this museum.
 An excellent way to wrap up any time spent on the Colorado Plateau.

 If I am giving more talks in the upcoming weeks or months, I’ll add them here.
 If I am in the area, and if you are interested in me giving a presentation for your group or organization, give me a shout.
 Maybe I can work it in!
 The Utah walk seems to have generated a lot of interest.